Best AI Agent Frameworks in 2026

 Can I switch frameworks later?

-For simple agents (single tool, linear flow), no — raw API calls with tool calling work fine.
-You need a framework when: (1) your agent has more than 3 tools, (2) it needs multi-step state management, (3) you need human-in-the-loop, or (4) you are coordinating multiple agents.
+For simple agents (single tool, linear flow), no, raw API calls with tool calling work fine, and you avoid framework lock-in.
+You need a framework when: (1) your agent has more than 3 tools, (2) it needs multi-step state management, (3) you need human-in-the-loop, (4) you are coordinating multiple agents, or (5) you need replay/checkpoint debugging.
+Below those thresholds, a 100-line script with the OpenAI or Anthropic SDK is faster to ship and easier to maintain.

 How do AI agent frameworks relate to MCP?

-MCP provides the tool layer — standardized access to external services.
-Frameworks provide the brain layer — orchestration, memory, and decision-making.
-Most frameworks have built-in MCP client support (LangGraph, Mastra, CrewAI via Composio).
-Your agent uses MCP servers for tools and the framework for logic.
+MCP provides the tool layer, standardized access to external services.
+Frameworks provide the brain layer, orchestration, memory, and decision-making.
+Most frameworks now ship native MCP client support (LangGraph, Mastra, the Anthropic Agent SDK; CrewAI via Composio).
+Your agent uses MCP servers for tools and the framework for logic, they are complementary, not competing.

 Related Guides